 - The film is being shown on an IMAX screen with an altered aspect ratio in comparison to the original release format

-Feature films and short films will be issued with a Black Card which includes the title, BBFC register number and category symbol.
-Black Cards are issued in an electronic format and emailed to the primary contact.
-The Black Card should appear at the front of the film for five seconds.
+Feature films and short films will be issued with a black card which includes the title, BBFC register number and age rating symbol.
+Black Cards are issued in an electronic format and will be available to download on your requested classification date.
+The Black Card should appear at the start of the film for five seconds.

-Trailers do not receive black cards.
-The appropriate category must be displayed on screen for five seconds at the start.
+Trailers do not receive Black Cards.
+The appropriate age rating should be displayed on screen for five seconds at the start of the trailer.

 We support student and emerging filmmakers by offering a discount when we classify their short films, subject to certain qualifying criteria.
 Please contact our Helpline for more information on the Qualifying Criteria for Student Short Films.

 Displaying Ratings info on posters